-Example 8 - Excess tax credit to be added to qualifying medical expenses for purpose of calculating allowance credit calculated under section 6A:
+Example 8 - Excess tax credit to be added to qualifying medical expenses for purpose of calculating the allowance

-JK (aged 32) paid contributions of R3 000 per month to a registered medical scheme.
+JK (aged 32) paid monthly contributions of R3 000 to a registered medical scheme during the 2014 year of assessment.
 The contributions are for JK, JK's spouse, and one child.
-Both are registered as JK's dependants under the rules of the medical scheme.
+Both are registered as JK's dependents under the rules of the medical scheme.